ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-cli-ios).md

     + You should see "Removed trigger file."
 1. Type `5`, then tap Return to remove MSET9
     + You should see "Successfully removed MSET9!"
-1. Press Return to close the MSET9 script
+1. Tap Return to close the MSET9 script

 <!--@include: ./_include/luma3ds-installed-note.md -->